-Frankly, this bill is akin to pouring salt into the wound of young workers.
+Frankly, this Bill is akin to pouring salt into the wound of young workers.
 We seek protection for young workers, whether we’re in full-time or part-time roles, studying or living at home, so we can continue to advocate for fair pay and conditions without risking financial hardship.

-This bill would make it harder for us to speak out against unfair practices and would add even more pressure on workers who are already struggling to get by.

 We strongly urge the committee to reject this Bill and protect the rights of young workers.

 For further information, please contact: